English

 KS3 English curriculum

-Intent: To use the dual focus of examination feedback (KS2 Sats) and increasing maturity of pupils to create an interwoven curriculum eg the step up of R to W material from Year 7 to 8: GNMT to BISOP to Gothic Genre, and Shakespeare: Yr 7: direct a scene, to Yr 9 write to actors with full analysis of keys scenes the evidence the choice.
+Intent: To use the dual focus of examination feedback (KS2 Sats) and increasing maturity of pupils to create an interwoven curriculum eg the step up of Reading to Writing material from Year 7 to 8: Goodnight Mister Tom to Boy in the Striped Pyjamas to Gothic Genre, and Shakespeare: Yr 7: direct a scene, to Yr 9 write to actors with full analysis of keys scenes the evidence the choice.

 KS2 Feedback has regularly mentioned ‘discombobulated’ writing; hence our focus on paragraph cohesion, crafting topic sentences, planning.

-Adaptive teaching: the delivery of this has been focussed on improving S+L skills, across all years.
+Adaptive teaching: the delivery of this has been focussed on improving Speaking and Listening skills, across all years.

 English language and Literature are studied by all pupils at KS3 and KS4, with a healthy uptake of English Literature and Media Studies at A level in KS5.